KingLear194/DeepLearningCorporateBonds/README.md

-# DeepLearningCorporateBonds
+# Deep Learning CorporateBonds
-Code for project Deep Learning For Corporate Bonds
+Code Repo for project Deep Learning For Corporate Bonds

+This project is in collaboration with Oliver Giesecke.

+Under